sidchaini/DistClassiPy/README.md

 ## Citation

 If you use DistClassiPy in your research or project, please consider citing the paper:
-> Light Curve Classification with DistClassiPy: a new distance-based classifier (submitted)
+> Light Curve Classification with DistClassiPy: a new distance-based classifier (submitted to A&C)

 <!--